 CEHHS has been a central figure since 2006 in the restructuring of several Southfield schools.
 Faculty at MacArthur K-8 University Academy and the university worked together on partnership goals and professional development activities.
 Southfield students have participated in academically enriched after-school activities taught by CEHHS faculty and UM-Dearborn pre-service teachers.
 In Fall 2008 a new STEM high school academy, University High School Academy, was established linking the university and the high school.

-The center offers professional development for classroom teachers through the intermediate school districts of Wayne, Oakland, Washtenaw and Monroe counties.
+The Center for Mathematics Education offers professional development for classroom teachers through the intermediate school districts of Wayne, Oakland, Washtenaw and Monroe counties.
 The focus of this work is helping teachers gain a deeper understanding of the mathematics they teach in a context of a learning environment that models instructional strategies that support the learning of all students with the initial emphasis on middle school.

 In a social studies classroom at the Douglass Academy for Young Men in Detroit, the members of the History, Art, and Culture Club meet regularly with the social studies and multicultural education faculty from UM-Dearborn.
 The high school students in this all-boys, public high school explore how works of art may be used to construct narratives about the past.
 In addition to learning about works of art and the lives of artists, the students paint, create mosaics and engage in other creative projects.
 Each June, both students and educators participate in a field trip to the Detroit Institute of Arts.